 Nanney, Megan, and David L. Brunsma.
 2017.
 “Moving Beyond Cis-terhood: Determining Gender through Transgender Admittance Policies at U.S. Women’s Colleges.”
 Gender & Society 31(2):145-170.

 Kari Dockendorff, Megan Nanney, and Z Nicolazzo.
-Forthcoming.
+2019.
 “Trickle Up Policy-Building: Envisioning Possibilities for Trans*formative Change in Postsecondary Education.”
-Chapter for Rethinking LGBTQIA Students and Collegiate Contexts: Identity, Policies, and Campus Climate, edited by E, M. Zamani-Gallaher, D.D.
+Pp. 153-168 in Rethinking LGBTQIA Students and Collegiate Contexts: Identity, Policies, and Campus Climate, edited by E, M. Zamani-Gallaher, D.D.
 Chouduri, and J. L. Taylor.
 New York: Routledge.

 Nanney, Megan.
-Forthcoming.
+2019.
 “Making Room for Gendered Possibilities: Using Intersectionality to Discover Transnormative Inequalities in the Women’s College Admissions Process.”
-In Intersectionality and Higher Education: Identity and Inequality on College Campuses, edited by W. C. Byrd, S. Ovink, and R. Brunn-Bevel.
+Pp. 227-241 in Intersectionality and Higher Education: Identity and Inequality on College Campuses, edited by W. C. Byrd, S. Ovink, and R. Brunn-Bevel.
 New Brunswick, NJ: Rutgers.

 Nanney, Megan.
 2017. “‘I’m Part of the Community, Too’: Women’s College Alumnae Responses to Transgender Acceptance Policies.”
 Pp. 133-154 in Advances in Gender Research: Gender Panic, Gender Policy (vol. 24), edited by V. Demos and M.T.
 Segal.
 Bingley, UK: Emerald Group.

 Brunsma, David L., Megan Nanney, and J. Slade Lellock.
 2016.
 “Seeing the Sociology of Race and Ethnicity through Keywords and References.”
-Sociology of Race and Ethnicity I2(1):1-9.
+Sociology of Race and Ethnicity 2(1):1-9.

 Embrick, David G., David L. Brunsma, and Megan Nanney.
 2015.
 “On Moving Forward.”
 Sociology of Race and Ethnicity 1(2): 1-5.